fxcollot/openHaloDocumentation/README.md

-# OpenHalo Enhancement Project: Automated Validation and Performance Benchmarking
+# OpenHalo: Compatibility Testing & Performance Benchmarking

 ## Project Overview

-**OpenHalo** is an innovative tool designed to streamline the complex process of migrating databases from **MySQL** to **PostgreSQL**.
-It offers automation across key migration stages: **schema conversion, data migration, and performance validation**.
+**OpenHalo** is a compatibility layer that enables applications written for **MySQL** to run on **PostgreSQL** without code changes.
+It supports the MySQL wire protocol and SQL dialect ([Official Documentation](https://www.openhalo.org/)).

 This project, undertaken by a team of students from **IMT Atlantique** in collaboration with **Clever Cloud**, focused on significantly enhancing OpenHalo's robustness and usability.

 ## Our Key Contributions

-Our team developed and implemented a series of crucial components to ensure reliable and validated migrations:
+Our team developed and implemented a series of components to ensure reliable and validated a siwth to OpenHalo:

-* **Python-based Automated Testing Framework**: A tool to automatically execute and validate migration scenarios.
+* **SQL Compatibility Tester (Python)**: A tool to execute specific SQL queries on both MySQL and OpenHalo to verify support and detect behavioral differences.
-* **Database Benchmarking**: Scripts and protocols for rigorous performance analysis and comparison.
+* **Performance Benchmarking**: Protocols and scripts to compare latency and throughput.
 * **Comprehensive Technical Documentation**: Detailed guides for installation, usage, and testing.

 | Team Leaders |	Institution |